Libya: Culture

-There are few theaters or art galleries due to the decades of cultural repression under the Qaddafi regime and lack of infrastructure development under the regime of dictatorship.
-For many years there have been no public theaters, and only very few cinemas showing foreign films.
+There are few theatres or art galleries due to the decades of cultural repression under the Gaddafi regime and lack of infrastructure development under the regime of dictatorship.
+For many years there have been no public theatres, and only very few cinemas showing foreign films.
 The tradition of folk culture is still alive and well, with troupes performing music and dance at frequent festivals, both in Libya and abroad.

 A large number of Libyan television stations are devoted to political review, Islamic topics and cultural phenomena.
 A number of TV stations air various styles of traditional Libyan music.
 Tuareg music and dance are popular in Ghadames and the south.
 Libyan television broadcasts air programs mostly in Arabic though usually have time slots for English and French programs.
 A 1996 analysis by the Committee to Protect Journalists found Libya's media was the most tightly controlled in the Arab world during the country's dictatorship.
 As of 2012 hundreds of TV stations have begun to air due to the collapse of censorship from the old regime and the initiation of "free media".

 Many Libyans frequent the country's beach and they also visit Libya's archaeological sites—especially Leptis Magna, which is widely considered to be one of the best preserved Roman archaeological sites in the world.
 The most common form of public transport between cities is the bus, though many people travel by automobile.
 There are no railway services in Libya, but these are planned for construction in the near future (see rail transport in Libya).

 Libya's capital, Tripoli, has many museums and archives.
 These include the Government Library, the Ethnographic Museum, the Archaeological Museum, the National Archives, the Epigraphy Museum and the Islamic Museum.
-The Red Castle Museum located in the capital near the coast and right in the city center, built in consultation with UNESCO, may be the country's most famous.
+The Red Castle Museum located in the capital near the coast and right in the city centre, built in consultation with UNESCO, may be the country's most famous.